 - Martindale-Hubbell’s highest rating-AV Preeminent™ Peer Review Rated

-- Michigan Super Lawyer in Government/Cities/Municipalities; Michigan Super Lawyers, a Thomson Reuters publication, 2008 - 2016
+- Michigan Super Lawyer in Government/Cities/Municipalities; Michigan Super Lawyers, 2008 - 2016

 - Distinguished Municipal Attorney Award, Michigan Association of Municipal Attorneys, 2022